teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 **Pro tip**: If you're pirating someone else's game, don't put a pirate on your promo material.

-**Takeaway**: Video Games based on existing real-life games or sports will receive a very thin type of copyright protection.
-They can stop identical clones, but not much else.
+**Takeaway**: Video Games based on existing real-life games or sports will receive only **thin** copyright protection.
+Thin copyright stops identical clones, but not much else.

+**Taint Note**: "Taint of originality" is a funny phrase.
+The more common copyright term of art is "modicum of creativity."

 <hr class="tall">